 Student and staff research is organised into six research groups: Earth Surface Dynamics (ESD); Economy, Governance and Culture; GeoData (which conducts applied environmental research); Global Environmental Change and Earth Observation (GECEO); Palaeoenvironmental Laboratory at the University of Southampton (PLUS); Population, Health and Wellbeing (PHeW).
-On joining us you will become a member of one (or more) of these groups.

 Our research community is committed to excellence, and we are continuing to enhance our position as one of the UK’s top centres for geography research in the UK, in terms of the quality of our research, the income we attract and the impact of our projects on global and local economies.
-Learn more about our research strategy in our 'Excellence with impact' report below.
+Learn more about our research strategy in our 'Excellence with impact' report.